 The son of a professional violinist, Marc Moskovitz's musical path has taken him from NC to Indiana, Berlin, Germany, Virginia, Ohio, Boston and finally back to NC.
 As a student of Janos Starker, Marc was the third cellist at Indiana University to obtain a doctoral degree.
 Following a Fulbright year in Germany, he went on to hold positions at The University of Virginia and The University of Toledo, where he served as associate professor of cello and cellist of the Toledo Trio.
 In 2001 Marc moved to Boston, where he performed with some of the city's most venerable music organizations, among them The Boston Pops and The Boston Pops Esplanade Orchestra, The Handel and Haydn Society and the Lydian String Quartet.
 While in Boston Marc co-founded the MONTAGE Music Society and in October of 2006 he gave the North American premiere of Zemlinsky’s rediscovered Cello Sonata at the Library of Congress.
 His recordings include music of cello virtuosi Alfredo Piatti and David Popper, both for VAI, and premiere recordings of cello music by Jewish refugee composers Franz Reizenstein and Eric Zeisl, for the ASV Quicksilva label.

 As an author, Marc's scholarly work has appeared in leading music journals and The New Grove Dictionary of Music and Musicians.
 He has has contributed program notes for opera houses and orchestras on three continents, is author of the biography Alexander Zemlinsky: A Lyric Symphony and co-author of Beethoven's Cello, winner of the 2018 CHOICE Outstanding Academic Title Award.
-His book, MEASURE: In Pursuit of Musical Time, is due out this fall.
+His latest book, MEASURE: In Pursuit of Musical Time, is due out next year.